talmolab/sleap/docs/howtos.rst

 **Trained models**

 When you train a model, you'll get a directory with the `run_name` of the model.
-This will typically be something like :code:`191205_162402.UNet.confmaps` (i.e., :code:`<timestamp>.<architecture>.<output type>`), although you can also specify the run name in the training command-line interface.

-The model directory will contain two or three files:
+The model directory will contain at least these two files:

-- :code:`training_job.json` is the training profile used to train the model, together with some additional information about the trained model.
+- :code:`training_config.json` is the training profile used to train the model, together with some additional information about the trained model.
 Amongst other things, this specifies the network architecture of the model.
-- :code:`best_model.h5` and/or :code:`final_model.h5` are the weights for the trained model.
+- :code:`best_model.h5` (and/or :code:`final_model.h5`) contains the weights for the trained model.

-You'll need this entire directory for each model you're going to use for inference.
+You'll need both of these files for each model you're going to use for inference.

+The directory may also contains other files with optional outputs from the training run (e.g., :code:`training_log.csv` or a :code:`viz/` subdirectory).

 Inference will run in different modes depending on the output types of the models you supply.
 See the instructions for :ref:`choosing_models`.

-For this example, let's suppose you have three models: confidence maps (confmaps), part affinity fields (pafs), and centroids.
-This is the typical case for multi-instance predictions.
+For this example, let's suppose you have two models: centroids and instance-centered confidence maps.
+This is the typical "top-down" case for multi-instance predictions.

 **Video**